 And maybe none of these practical and aesthetic purposes mean anything to you.
 You might just be interested in sequestering as much carbon as possible, and producing the maximum amount of clean oxygen.
 Bamboo is great for that, too.

 Like I said, the reasons for planting bamboo are almost endless.
-You could just be aspiring botanist, or even an accomplished botanist, dazzled by the fact that bamboo is both a wood and grass.
+You could just be an aspiring botanist, or even an accomplished botanist, dazzled by the fact that bamboo is both a wood and grass.
 And with as many as two thousand species and subspecies, you’d like to cultivate as many varieties as you possibly can.

 Choosing the best variety of bamboo